vmware-archive/umbra/docs/topics/ingress.rst

 Writing Ingress Plugins
 =======================

-Umbra uses the venerable Plugin Oriented Programing paradigmn as it is realized in the `pop` framework.
-This means that all of the features of `pop` are availiable.
+Umbra uses the venerable Plugin Oriented Programing paradigm as it is realized in the `pop` framework.
+This means that all of the features of `pop` are available.

 Making an ingress plugin is easy, just add the plugin to `umbra/mods/ingress`.
 The `ingress` plugin subsystem only takes a single function, `run`.
-This can be a functrion of any type, a generator, a coroutine, and async generator or a standard function.
-The type of function you chose to implement defines how the ingress system will run.
+This can be a function of any type, a generator, a coroutine, an async generator or a standard function.
+The type of function you choose to implement defines how the ingress system will run.
 If the ingress system needs to be running continuously then an async generator is optimal.